Top 10 Things To Do In Death Valley

 10. Make The Pilgrimage to Scotty’s Castle

 Many quirky things find their way to deserts and in Death Valley, Scotty’s Castle tops this list.
 Financed by wealthy Chicago businessman Albert Johnson during the Roaring 20s, no expenses were spared in the building of his would-be Spanish-style mansion.
-However, the construction was never completed and the Johnsons hardly spent time here, so in came colorful local prospector and cowboy Walter “Death Valley Scotty” Scott and claimed it for himself.
+However, the construction was never completed, and the Johnsons hardly spent time here, so in came the colorful local prospector and cowboy Walter “Death Valley Scotty” Scott and claimed it for himself.
 The pilgrimage to Scotty’s Castle is sort of a must on any visit to Death Valley, but check if it has reopened following major flood damage suffered in 2015.

 Scottys Castle Death Valley by Dona Yu